According to new research, weight loss surgery may have

 The observational study followed 13,722 people who were diagnosed with obesity and Type 2 diabetes for eight years.
 Of the participants, 2,287 had weight loss surgery, and the rest received the usual medical care.

-“For six major heart-related outcomes, there was a 39% lower risk in those who underwent surgery compared with those who got the usual medical care,” says Steven Nissen, MD, senior author of the study and Chief Academic Officer for the Heart & Vascular Institute.
+“For six major heart-related outcomes, there was a 39% lower risk in those who underwent surgery compared with those who got the usual medical care,” says Steven Nissen, MD, cardiologist and senior author of the study.
 This included lower risk for heart attack, stroke, heart failure, diabetic kidney disease and atrial fibrillation.
 The data also showed a 41% reduction in the death risk for people who underwent weight loss surgery.